w3c/wai-media-guide/planning.md

 {:/}

 This page helps you plan accessible media.
 It:
-* helps you figure out if your specific audio or video needs captions, audio description, a basic transcript, or a descriptive transcript
+* helps you **figure out what your specific audio or video needs** (captions, audio description, a basic transcript, or a descriptive transcript)
+* helps you plan what to develop in-house and what to outsource
-* shows the Web Content Accessibility Guidelines (<a href="https://www.w3.org/WAI/standards-guidelines/wcag/">WCAG</a>) standards for video and audio (&quot;media&quot;)
+* shows the Web Content Accessibility Guidelines (<a href="https://www.w3.org/WAI/standards-guidelines/wcag/">WCAG</a>) standards for media accessibility media

 {::nomarkdown}
 {% include box.html type="end" %}